KairusZhang/KairusZhang/README.md

 🔫 Here are some fun facts about me:

-A cool guy, loving and enjoying coding!
+A cool guy, loving and enjoying coding and robot making!

 I'm really talented in Writting and Reading.